The Asylum Process in Ireland

 - It is important that the applicant obtains legal advice.
 An asylum seeker may wish to contact the Refugee Legal Service, which provides a low-cost service for asylum seekers (see below for more details).

-- At first instance, ORAC will investigate the application and make a recommendation in relation to the application for refugee status.
+- At first instance, ORAC will investigate the application and make a recommendation under Section 13 of the Refugee Act in relation to the application for refugee status.
 This stage involves an interview.

 - If the recommendation is positive then the Minister must, as a matter of law, grant refugee status to the applicant.

 - If the recommendation is negative and the applicant is entitled to appeal, he/she may make an application to the Refugee Appeals Tribunal (RAT) and the appeal will be conducted through written correspondence or by way of full oral hearing.
 If the recommendation by the RAT is positive then the Minister must grant refugee status.

 - If, at this stage, refugee status has been refused, the applicant may apply to the Minister for Subsidiary Protection or Leave to Remain.

 Authorities and Agencies involved in the Asylum Process

 Office of the Refugee Applications Commissioner (ORAC)